Understanding helm orders and rudder commands is one of the requirements for becoming a good helmsman.

 The conning officer would then tell you to put into midships before letting you go.

-Steering the ship doesn’t only happens during canal transit.
-It is also used in open sea during bad weather or when there is heavy traffic.
+Steering the ship doesn’t only happen during canal transit.
+It is also used in the open sea during bad weather or when there is heavy traffic.